cryptpad/blog/posts/What-is-Zero-Knowledge.md

 date: 2017-03-24 14:42:03
 author: Caleb James DeLisle
 tags:
 - zero knowledge
 - security
+summary: We have gotten a lot of questions about the concept of Zero Knowledge, the vision and ethics as well as the exact meaning.
 ---

 We have gotten a lot of questions about the concept of Zero Knowledge, the vision and ethics as well as the exact meaning.